Subaru Justy: First generation

 European and American versions followed in 1987 and all models received a restyling in 1989.
 In some countries, such as Sweden, the Justy was marketed as the Subaru Trendy.
 In some regions, it was also simply marketed as the 'J-series' in early years, J10 for 1.0 L versions and J12 for the later 1.2 L versions.
-In many markets the Justy was only sold with four-wheel-drive, as with much of the Subaru lineup.
+In many markets, the Justy was only sold with four-wheel-drive, as with much of the Subaru lineup.
 Intended to compete with Daihatsu's one-litre Charade, the Justy was presented with a one-litre engine.
-Somewhat underpowered, this was later complemented by a larger 1.2-litre which eventually became the only engine installed.
+Somewhat underpowered, this was later complemented by a larger 1.2-litre which eventually became the only engine option available.
 In European catalyzed trim, this engine offered 80 PS at 5200 rpm.

 In Taiwan, Subaru marketed a version of the Justy with a sedan-style body and an uprated 80 PS fuel injected EF12 engine called the Tutto.
 Taiwanese Subarus were assembled by their local partner Ta Ching.

 United States

 Justy models manufactured in Japan were marketed for model years 1987-1994 with the 1.2 engine.
-Early models featured a low-roof, and beginning with model year 1989, featured a high roof.
+Early models featured a low-roof, and beginning with the 1989 models, featured a high roof.
 The Justy received 4WD as an option in 1988, and all models were equipped with Multi Port Fuel Injection late in 1991.
 For 1990, the automatic front two-point motorized passive seat belts were introduced for 3-door FWD models in the United States market only, while manual front seat belts were retained on the 4WD models.
 A five-door model was available from 1990 to 1994, only with 4WD.
 A 1995 model was offered in Canada.

 Norway

-The Subaru Justy (they were registered as "Justy/Trendy" in Norway) was available from late 1984 with optional 4×4 and the EF10 engine.
+The Subaru Justy (registered as "Justy/Trendy" in Norway) was available from late 1984 with optional 4×4 and the EF10 engine.
 The 4×4 version came with a 54 bhp version of the engine with a two barrel carburetor, while the FWD version only produced 48 bhp with a single barrel carburetor.
-The 4×4 version had a factory top speed of 145 km/h and could accelerate 0-100 km/h in 16 seconds.
+The 4×4 version had a factory top speed of 145 km/h and could accelerate from 0-100 km/h in roughly 16 seconds.
 Gear ratios were identical on the 1.0- and 1.2-litre versions.
-Stock tire dimensions on the 1.0-litre version where 145-SR-12 and the 1.2-litre version had 165-65-R-13.
-The turning circle was of 9.8 m and the fuel tank was 35 litres.
+Stock tire dimensions on the 1.0-litre version had tire size 145-SR-12 and the 1.2-litre version had 165-65-R-13.
+The turning circle was 9.8 m and the fuel tank could hold 35 litres.

 Taiwan

-Fuji Heavy Industries signed a long-term contract with Ta Ching Motor Co. in 1989 in Taiwan right after the Justy hatchback started production.
-Ta Ching Motor Co. later developed the Subaru Tutto notchback sedan unique to Taiwan based on the Justy hatchback.
+In 1989, Fuji Heavy Industries signed a long-term contract with Taiwanese automotive manufacturer Ta Ching Motor Co. who developed the Subaru Tutto notchback sedan, which was unique to Taiwan and based on the Justy hatchback.